 In December 2021, the Company granted 39.1 thousand options to purchase restricted shares (the "Third Awards") at an exercise price of approximately \$582 per share to certain employees.
 These Third Awards will vest upon the following: (i) The Valuation-Based Vesting Condition may be satisfied at any date on or after March 31, 2022 based on the Total Value of the Company on such date (which shall be determined based on an independent third party valuation or, if the Company's shares are publicly traded, based on the average trading price of a share of the Company over a period of sixty (60) days).
-Any options or shares received in connection with the exercise of an option that have not satisfied the Valuation-Based Vesting Condition on or prior to the tenth anniversary of the Grant Date (or such shorter period required by applicable law or for tax efficiency purposes) (the "Expiration Date") shall expire or be forfeited without consideration, as applicable, on the Expiration Date, and (ii) the Time-Based Vesting Condition will be satisfied over a period of four (4) years commencing as of March 31, 2022, such that 25% of the options will vest and become exercisable on March 31, 2023, 25% will vest and become exercisable on March 31, 2024, 25% will vest and become exercisable on March 31, 2025 and the remaining 25% will vest and become exercisable on March 31, 2026 (rounded to the nearest number at each vesting date).
+Any options or shares received in connection with the exercise of an option that have not satisfied the Valuation-Based Vesting Condition on or prior to the tenth anniversary of the Grant Date (or such shorter period required by applicable law or for tax efficiency purposes) (the "Expiration Date") shall expire or be forfeited without consideration, as applicable, on the Expiration Date, and (ii) the Time-Based Vesting Condition will be satisfied over a period of four (4) years commencing as of March 31, 2022, such that 25% of the options will vest and become exercisable on March 31, 2025 and the remaining 25% will vest and become exercisable on March 31, 2026 (rounded to the nearest number at each vesting date).